Frequently Asked Questions

 Will there be any changes to the amount of contributions made by USG to the Optional Retirement Plan (ORP)?

-You can continue to defer up to the maximum amount of contributions allowed by Internal Revenue Code on a pre-tax basis, Roth after-tax basis, or a combination of both.
+No. For the supplemental plans you can continue to defer up to the maximum amount of contributions allowed by Internal Revenue Code on a pre-tax basis, Roth after-tax basis, or a combination of both.
 Please note the following:

 - The 2019 contribution limit is $19,000 to each supplemental savings plans.